Founder, BTG Productions

-BTG Productions was founded in 1993 by Peabody Award-Winning documentary filmmaker Bari Pearlman.
-Bari's work and collaborations have been seen theatrically and broadcast around the world, and screened internationally at film festivals, cultural institutions and museums.
-Her work has been supported with major grants and artists residencies including Yaddo and the LMCC Artists' Residency on Governors Island.
-In addition to her own projects, Bari applies her broad experience to consult filmmakers in need of guidance on all aspects of the filmmaking and distribution process.
+BTG Productions was founded by Peabody Award-Winning documentary filmmaker Bari Pearlman, whose own work and collaborations have been shown theatrically and on Netflix, HBO, PBS, CNN, Discovery+, A&E, BBC and Channel 4, and screened around the world at film festivals, cultural institutions and museums.
+She has been supported with major grants and artists residencies including Yaddo and the LMCC Artists' Residency on Governors Island, and is a member of the Academy of Television Arts and Sciences, the Producer's Guild of America, and NYWIFT.

+Bari also applies her broad experience as a consultant to filmmakers in need of guidance on all aspects of the filmmaking and distribution process.
 In addition to her film work, Bari was a Contributing Editor to Filmmaker Magazine for 12 years.
-She served as the Coordinator of the 1999 Classically Independent Film Festival Tour, Managing Director of the 1999 IFP American Independents in Berlin Program, Hospitality Director of the 1996 and 1997 Hamptons International Film Festival, and Managing Director of the 1997 New York Women's Film Festival.
+She held Director positions at numerous film festivals including the 1996 and 1997 Hamptons International Film Festival, the 1997 New York Women's Film Festival, and the 1999 Classically Independent Film Festival.
 She began her career in the arts as a Development Officer for the Merce Cunningham Dance Company.
 She has also translated the fiction of Swedish author Jonas Gardell.